Gondreville, Loiret

 Gondreville (/fr/) is a commune in the Loiret department in north-central France, located 110 kilometres from Paris.
-Its population as of 2019 was 322.

 Etymology

 Gondreville (Gondulphi + villa; "farm of Gondulphe") was an old farm from Gallo-Roman times.
 Historically and in some publications, it has been known as Gondreville la Franche since the mid-seventeenth century, but this name has almost disappeared from everyday speech.

 History

 Gondreville was part of the canton of Corbeilles from 1793 until 1801 when it became part of the canton of Ferrières-en-Gâtinais.
 In 2015 it became part of the canton of Courtenay.

 Geography

 Gondreville is situated in northern-central France, about 110 kilometres south of Paris.
 The nearest major town is Montargis, located to the southeast of Gondreville.
 The commune of Corquilleroy lies 5 kilometres to the east and the commune of Mignères lies to the southwest.
 3 kilometres to the south is the commune of Pannes and the village of Le Bois-de-Fourche and to the northwest is the hamlet of Le Temple.

-Gondreville is 803 hectares in sizes.
-It is situated in the Loing River basin, between Petit Fusain and the Loing canal.
+Gondreville is 807 hectare in area.
+It is situated in the Loing basin, between Petit Fusain and the Loing canal.